-Conversely, a POS system can be beneficial for businesses of all sizes and will likely be more desirable for your business than a simple cash register.
-Although the best POS system for your business will depend on your specific needs and budget, several options are available.
+Conversely, a POS system can be beneficial for organizations of all sizes and will likely be more desirable for your business than a simple cash register.
+The best POS system for your business will depend on your specific needs and budget.

-If you are working with a tight budget, you may consider starting out with a free POS system, and then switching to a robust paid version when your needs and budget permit it.
+If you are working with a tight budget, you may consider beginning with a free POS system and then switching to a robust paid version when your needs and budget permit it.

 “Many small business owners are reluctant to invest in both the purchase cost of a POS system and also the time required to train management and operators in its usage,” Moss said.
 “However, POS systems pay for themselves many times over in a reasonably short period of time when you view the big picture.”

-Although a POS system may seem like a costly acquisition, it is a worthwhile investment for most businesses.
+Although a POS system may seem like a costly acquisition, it is a worthwhile investment.
 Assess your needs and weigh the pros and cons to determine if a traditional cash register or a POS system is best for your business.

 We have evaluated dozens of POS systems including both hardware and software and have chosen our best picks for POS systems.
 Below are some of the top POS systems for POS cash registers.